sigmaister/copy_CollapsOS/tools/tests/README.md

 1. Run `unit/runtests.sh <name of file to test>` to target a specific test unit.
 2. Insert a `halt` to see the value of `A` at any given moment: it will be your reported error code (if 0, runbin will report a success).

+## shell

+Those tests are in the form of shell "replay" files.
+Every ".replay" file in this folder contains the contents to type in the shell.
+That contents is piped through the shell and the output is then compared with the corresponding ".expected" file.
+If they match exactly, the test passes.